 I love old maps and love to decorate with them.
 Recently I made some

-The vintage world map really transformed a generic and rather boring old IKEA side table to something rather more interesting to look at.
+The vintage world map transformed a generic and rather dull old IKEA side table into something rather more interesting to look at.
 As a family, we love to travel and have a bit of a wanderlust theme for our decor.

-I work on a world map desk and I have printed personalized map pillows on my sofa.
-Also, as I sit here writing this post I’m currently sitting on one of the map chairs I make (the Norway one to be more precise).
+I work on a world map desk and have printed personalized map pillows on my sofa.
+Also, as I sit here writing this post, I’m currently sitting on one of the map chairs I make (the Norway one, to be more precise).

-Every time I visit a flea market I’m on the lookout for vintage maps and I have quite a collection.
+Every time I visit a flea market, I look for vintage maps and have quite a collection.

-One of my favorite souvenirs, when I visit somewhere new, is a map.
-Old maps if I can find them but I like tourist maps too and even use them in my upcycles like with my map table mats.
+A map is one of my favourite souvenirs when I visit somewhere new.
+I use old maps if I can find them, but I like tourist maps too and even use them in my upcycles, like with my map table mats.

-A Simple but really effective IKEA Hack – Map Table
+A Simple but effective IKEA Hack – Map Table

-This was a really simple and affordable map table hack.
-As I used world map gift wrap for the tabletop.
-The world map gift wrap I used is readily available in many book stores and gift shops around the world and online.
+This was a straightforward and affordable map table hack as I used world map gift wrap for the tabletop.
+The world map gift wrap I used is readily available in many bookstores and gift shops worldwide and online.

-However, if you can’t find the same gift wrap or want a different old world map to use you can find them here.
+However, if you can’t find the exact gift wrap or want a different old world map, you can find them here.

 What You Need To Make a Map Table

-Old Table – the table used here was and IKEA Hemnes table.
+Old Table – the table used here was an IKEA Hemnes table.
 But any small side table would do.
-Such as the IKEA Lack table or you might have one already in your home that you want to transform.
+Such as the IKEA Lack table, or you might have one already in your home that you want to transform.

-- Grey chalk paint – If you use chalk paint then there is minimal preparation of the woodwork needed.
-I also felt that the paint color complemented the map I used.
+- Grey chalk paint – If you use chalk paint, minimal woodwork preparation is needed.
+I also felt that the paint colour complemented the map I used.

 - Cavallini World Map Giftwrap